 - Publishing regulations and stipulations for electrical safety and EMC.

 - Supervising electrical installations and electrical installation companies, in part through inspections conducted by the Board’s electrical inspectors.

 - Reviewing and issuing authorisations as authorised electricians.

 - Investigating electrical accidents and electrical fires.

-- Conducting market surveillance of electrical materials and issuing sales bans on products that do not meet requirements.
+- Conducting market surveillance of electrical products and issuing sales bans on products that do not meet requirements.

-- Participating in standardising efforts within the SEK Swedish Electrical Standards and on an international level within CENELEC and IEC.
+- Participating in standardisation efforts within the SEK Swedish Electrical Standards and on an international level within CENELEC and IEC.

 - Cooperating with the Swedish Electrical Auditing Committee, which is a part of the Swedish Fire Protection Association (SFPA).

 - Cooperating with the coordinating and advisory agency, the Swedish Power-Telecommunication Coordination Committee.

 - Taking responsibility, together with more than forty other authorities, for crisis management in peacetime and in periods of heightened emergency preparedness.

 - Participating in NSS – the Nordic committee for the coordination of electrical safety issues – together with representatives from electrical safety authorities in Denmark, Finland, the Faeroe Islands, Greenland, Iceland, Åland and Norway.

 The National Electrical Safety Board is a Swedish administrative authority working under the Swedish Ministry of Infrastructure.
 The authority has its head offices in Kristinehamn, Sweden and regional supervisory offices in Hässleholm, Kristinehamn, Stockholm och Umeå.